Medical consultation

 Japanese Encephalitis

-This virus, transmitted by mosquitoes in rural areas, is particularly present near rice paddies and pig farms.
-Vaccination is recommended for expatriates settling long-term or for rural immersion stays during the transmission period.
+This virus, transmitted by mosquitoes in rural areas, is especially common near rice paddies and pig farms.
+Vaccination is recommended for expats settling in for the long term or for stays that involve immersion in rural areas during transmission season.

 Vaccination Schedule

-From 2 months of age.
-Two spaced injections (interval varies by age and vaccine).
+From the age of 2 months.
+Two spaced injections (the interval varies depending on age and vaccine).

 Important Note